 Instagram: Truth’s Table Podcast

-You can purchase and learn more Ekemini Uwan’s book Truth’s Table: Black Women’s Musings on Life, Love and Liberation
+You can purchase and learn more Ekemini Uwan’s book Truth’s Table: Black Women’s Musings on Life, Love and Liberation.
+And check out my IG Live conversation about the book with one of her co-authors, Dr. Christina Edmondson.

 Another resource we mention in our conversation on the podcast, which you can purchase is, African American Readings of Paul: Reception, Resistance and Transformation